danielalfredklaus/StreetComplete/README.md

 [Jawg Maps](https://www.jawg.io) is a vector tile service that provides the data for the map renderer.
 Non-commercial products are provided with 50'000 map views per month for free.
 However, an API Key must be obtained by [creating an account](https://www.jawg.io/en/pricing).
 The key must then be provided in the following Kotlin object: `ch.uzh.ifi.accesscomplete.map.MapModule`

 ### OSM API
-To upload data in the name of a user via the OSM API, the app must be registered as an OAuth consumer.
+To upload data in the name of a user via the [OSM API](https://wiki.openstreetmap.org/wiki/API_v0.6), the app must be registered as an OAuth consumer.
 For more information, see the [OSM Wiki](https://wiki.openstreetmap.org/wiki/OAuth).
 The registration details that result from this process must then be added to the Kotlin object: `ch.uzh.ifi.accesscomplete.data.user.UserModule`

 ### sc-statistics-service
-As mentioned above, this service is needed for the user statistics and must be deployed independently with some minor adjustments.
+As mentioned above, the [sc-statistics-service](https://github.com/westnordost/sc-statistics-service) is needed for the user statistics and must be deployed independently with some minor adjustments.
 The URL to this service is defined in the Kotlin object `ch.uzh.ifi.accesscomplete.data.user.UserModule`.

+The following adjustments must be made before its deployment:
+* In the file `get_statistics.php`, change the access restriction check for the HTTP user agent string from `'StreetComplete'` to `'AccessComplete'`.
+* In the PHP class `ChangesetsParser`, exchange the string `'StreetComplete:quest_type'` with `'AccessComplete:quest_type'`.

+Afterwards, the service can be deployed as described in the README of its source code.

 ### sc-photo-service
-The photo service does not need to be adjusted because the version that StreetComplete uses still works for AccessComplete.
+The [sc-photo-service](https://github.com/exploide/sc-photo-service) does not need to be adjusted because the version that StreetComplete uses still works for AccessComplete.
 However, if AccessComplete is ever released, an independent version of this service should be deployed.
 The URL can be adjusted in the class `ch.uzh.ifi.accesscomplete.ApplicationConstants`.
+The deployment process is described in the README of the service's source code.

 ### Banned Version Checker
-AccessComplete inherits a mechanism from StreetComplete that can prevent banned verions of the app from contributing data to OSM (e.g, a version with a critical bug).
+AccessComplete inherits a mechanism from StreetComplete that can prevent banned versions of the app from contributing data to OSM (e.g, a version with a critical bug).
 This is simply done by checking a hosted text file that contains a list of banned versions of the app.
 Because the version history was reset and development from StreetComplete diverged, an URL of such a file should be provided if AccessComplete will ever be released.
 The URL can be specified in the Kotlin object `ch.uzh.ifi.accesscomplete.data.upload.UploadModule`.